profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 Ajahn Chah told them that the cause of suffering was their sending attention out to trouble the sound.
 Sound itself is just so.
 Suffering only arises when we ‘go out’ and add something extra.
-Seeing our part in creating problems, a shift in the way we view struggles takes place.
-Instead of blaming we simply ‘see’ what we are doing, in the moment.
+Seeing our part in creating problems, a shift in the way we view them takes place.
+Instead of blaming, we simply ‘see’ what we are doing, in the moment.
 Let’s not get into a fight with hatred; exercising careful restraint and wise reflection, we let it ‘fall away’.
 Initially we see this only after we have reacted and created suffering.
 With practice we catch it sooner.
 One day, we will catch ourselves just as we are about to create the problem.
 {:.dhp-reflection}